Metoro vs Coroot

 How is Metoro different from Coroot?

-Does Metoro require the team to run Prometheus or ClickHouse?
+Does Metoro require the team to run Prometheus or ClickHouse in their cluster?

 Try Metoro for free.